davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

 Once you have installed GitHub and Anaconda you should clone this repository using `git clone https://github.com/davanstrien/programming-historian-computer-vision-lesson` \ # TODO add final GitGub repo link.
 This command will download the data and notebooks into a new directory inside the directory you are currently working in.

+**!Note** this GitHub repository includes the images used for training the model so it may take a while to clone depending on your network speed.

 ### Create a new conda environment

 Once you have cloned the repository change into the newly downloaded directory: